twomoonsfactory/animal-house-example/README.md

 ## Features

 * Uses Typescript via Typescript Loader
-* ES6, and ES7 support with babel.js.
+* ES6 and ES7 support with babel.js
-* All the lovely features from the workflow I forked to create this: https://github.com/Foxandxss/angular-webpack-workflow
+* All the lovely features from the workflow I forked to create this: `https://github.com/Foxandxss/angular-webpack-workflow`
-* No gulp and no grunt, just npm run-scripts.
+* No gulp and no grunt, just npm run-scripts
-* Runs on a Node Express backend with MongoDB.
+* Runs on a Node Express backend with MongoDB

 ## Client Installation